 Welcome to CDCM shared experimental facilities!
 Our facilities, which are located in the Engineering Education and Research Center (EER), play an essential role in cutting-edge science and engineering research.
 The facilities provide faculty, students, and researchers access to state-of-art tools and advanced capabilities for material characterization.

 CDCM shared experimental facilities have approximately 2,200 ft2 of lab space on the sixth floor of EER (6.630/6/632), and over 1,000 ft2 on the ground floor (0.824/0.825).
-The facility on the sixth floor is equipped with a rheometer, light scattering system, fume hood, glove box as well as many laboratory instruments for chemical synthesis, non-sterile biological work, and measurement of physical properties.
-The facility on the ground floor equips with a variety of light sources including continuous-wave laser, femtosecond laser, optical parametric amplifier, white light generator, as well as closed-cycle cryostat and near-field optical microscope for optical characterization of materials.
-The optical facility offers advanced capabilities such as time-resolved ARPES (Tr-ARPES), low-temperature Raman and photoluminescence (PL) spectroscopy, low-temperature magneto-optic Kerr effect (MOKE) measurements, time-resolved PL, photon correlation measurement, two-color pump-probe experiments, photoluminescence excitation (PLE) measurements, and wavelength-dependent photocurrent measurement or transmission and reflection measurement that can be accomplished by utilizing the broad tunability of the laser systems.
+The facility on the sixth floor is equipped with a rheometer, light scattering system, fume hood, glove box for synthesis, glove boxes for 2D material transfer with UHV chamber as well as many laboratory instruments for chemical synthesis, non-sterile biological work, and measurement of physical properties.
+The facility on the ground floor equips with a variety of light sources including continuous-wave laser, femtosecond laser, optical parametric amplifier, white light generator, superconducting nanowire single-photon detectors, as well as closed-cycle cryostat and near-field optical microscope for optical characterization of materials.
+The facilities offer advanced capabilities such as low-temperature Raman and photoluminescence (PL) spectroscopy, low-temperature magneto-optic Kerr effect (MOKE) measurements, state-of-art time-resolved PL (Tr-PL), photon correlation measurement, two-color pump-probe experiments, photoluminescence excitation (PLE) measurements, light-assisted microwave impedance microscopy (L-MiM), and wavelength-dependent photocurrent measurement or transmission and reflection measurement that can be accomplished by utilizing the broad tunability of the laser systems.